lindo001/Zoe-s-I.D.E.A/README.md

 ## About
 Zoe's I.D.E.A.
-Engine is a decision-tree based bot that aims to simplify task with it being as light, simple and user friendly as possible allowing you to be able to save ssoutions from the internet
+Engine is a decision-tree based bot that aims to simplify task with it being as light, simple and user friendly as possible allowing you to be able to save soutions from the internet

 ## What can Zoe do: